dropthejase/LLM-usicProducer/README.md

 ## Examples of Generated MIDI Files
 [Back to Contents](https://github.com/dropthejase/LLM-usicProducer#contents)

-Showcasing some of my favourites!
-You'll notice that they tend to 'forget' or 'lose context' after a while but this is still really cool nonetheless.
+Showcasing some of my favourite generated samples!
+You'll notice that they tend to 'forget' or 'lose context' after a while but it's a really cool achievement nonetheless!

 I used a few Kontakt libraries for the sounds: Studio Drummer (drums), Mark II Classic (bass) and Alicia Keys (piano).
 I slapped on some reverb and delay, and did some slight EQ-ing with the MH Channelstrip.
 I then ran everything through a mix buss chain and brought the volume up with Waves L2.